Dawn C. Joy, Accredited Practitioner and Nursing Instructor at Gannon University

 Obtaining a BS degree may open the doors for so many more opportunities and fields in nursing and healthcare, many of which have greatly autonomous roles.
 Some examples would be leadership positions, community health, and of course nursing education.
 Studies for the BS degree include more of an emphasis on research and evidenced-based practice as well, allowing the learner to clearly see what a difference they can make.

 eLearners: Tell us more about your responsibilities in the professional positions you’ve held.
-How has earning your degrees prepared you for those roles?
+How has earning your degrees prepared you for leadership in nursing?

 Most of my responsibilities have been in the areas of administration and academia.
 My administrative roles spanned from strategic planning to direct administration of clinical areas.
-I feel my education, particularly in leadership, as well as communication and professional development, enhanced my capabilities to manage and succeed in these roles.
+I feel my education, particularly how it relates to leadership in nursing, as well as communication and professional development, enhanced my capabilities to manage and succeed in these roles.

 eLearners: What experience do you gain in the your different roles as an educator and an organizational strategy consultant?

 This one is easy!
 The skills I use in consulting are mostly facilitation which really adds great value to my educator role.
 I am always learning with the students!
 Also, these two contribute greatly to enhancing my “listening” skills.